 The learning disability specialist or SDS director can act as academic advisor for students with disabilities during their first year.
 SDS staff assists students in selecting courses while taking into consideration their disability.

 Students receive support in practicing self-advocacy with faculty and others when identifying and requesting appropriate accommodations.

 Alternative Exam Arrangements

 Exam modifications, including extended time, large-print tests, separate testing room, or use of a reader, scribe or computer, give students the chance to better demonstrate their understanding of the course content and adjust for the limitations caused by their disability when taking certain kinds of exams.
 Click here to see the list of forms

 Students may take advantage of a number of assistive and adaptive devices and equipment to help compensate for disabling conditions.

 Books in Alternative Format

 Textbooks or other printed class material may be obtained in alternative format.
-Get the form to request an alternative format
+Complete the form to request an alternative format